jingibus/gascan/README.md

             * Select "Block Quote".
 Add a carriage return *suffix* by typing `Opt-Return` in the suffix area.
 (Same as above.)
             * Add "Emphasis".
 Add an underline for the prefix and suffix.
             * Add "Markdown Bold".
 Add an asterisk for the prefix and suffix.
+            * Add "Heading 2".
+Add a prefix of carriage return, then "## ", and a suffix of a carriage return.

 ### Bugs